 There are different types of triggers:

-Situational and environmental risks
+Managing triggers and risks

-Give some thought to the triggers you have identified.
+Think about the triggers you have identified.

 - Are they things you can address on your own or do you need specialist support?